 Continue Reading →

-With a legendary history that includes five Super Bowl Champion teams and Hall of Fame players including Joe Montana, Jerry Rice and Steve Young; Candlestick Park was the home to some of the greatest teams in NFL history.
-Originally built for the San Francisco Giants (MLB), Candlestick Park was the home of the 49ers for
+With a legendary history that includes five Super Bowl champion teams and Hall of Fame players such as Joe Montana, Jerry Rice, and Steve Young, Candlestick Park stands as one of the most iconic stadiums in NFL history.
+Originally built for the San Francisco Giants, it later became the long-time home of the San Francisco

 Continue Reading →

 Busch Stadium, home of two NFL teams during its existence, was the primary home of the St. Louis Cardinals (MLB) throughout its existence.
-During the 1950s talk began about the possibility of building a circular multipurpose stadium in downtown St. Louis.
-For more than five decades, the Cardinals (MLB) had been playing at Sportsmans Park.
+In the 1950s, discussions began in St. Louis about building a modern circular stadium in the downtown area.
+At the time, the Cardinals had played baseball for more than five decades at

 Continue Reading →